aspinwall-ui/aspinwall-launcher/README.md

 For development purposes, the launcher can be started using the provided `./run` script, which will automatically launch the GTK4 debugger.

+You can also preview the entire shell with ./run-xnest (this assumes you have Xnest installed).
+Note that compositing does not work in Xnest; if you want a more accurate representation, edit the file and replace "Xnest" with "Xephyr".

 Before you can use the `./run` script, you will need to install Meson.

 ## Requirements